OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/07-Test_HTTP_Strict_Transport_Security.md

 The presence of this header must be checked, as its absence could lead to security issues such as:

 - Attackers intercepting and accessing the information transferred over an unencrypted network channel.
-- Attackers carrying out man-in-the-middle (MITM) attacks by taking advantage of users who accept untrusted certificates.
+- Attackers carrying out manipulator-in-the-middle (MITM) attacks by taking advantage of users who accept untrusted certificates.
 - Users who mistakenly enter an address in the browser using HTTP instead of HTTPS, or users who click on a link in a web application that incorrectly uses the HTTP protocol.

 ## Test Objectives